Adam Forshaw: Leeds United

 On 18 January 2018, Forshaw transferred to Championship club Leeds United for a reported £4.5 million fee and signed a four-and-a-half-year contract.
 Forshaw made his Leeds debut starting in Leeds' 0–0 draw against Hull City on 30 January 2018.
 After starting for the side since his debut, on 24 February Forshaw missed Leeds' 1–0 win against his former side Brentford with his wife going into labour.
 He aggravated a previous calf injury against Sheffield Wednesday on 17 March, which limited his number of performances before the end of the season.
 During the 2018 preseason, Forshaw sustained a toe injury which on 3 August was reported to require surgery and keep him out for up to eight weeks.
 He returned from injury on 15 September, as a substitute in the 1–1 draw against Millwall.

-Forshaw was highly praised for his performance in a newer role as defensive midfielder in a 2–0 win against Derby County on 11 January 2019, with Yorkshire Evening Post journalist Phil Hay describing it as 'arguably his best for Leeds'.
+Forshaw was praised for his performance in a newer role as defensive midfielder in a 2–0 win against Derby County on 11 January 2019, with Yorkshire Evening Post journalist Phil Hay describing it as "arguably his best for Leeds".

-During the 2018–19 season, Forshaw played 32 games in all competitions, after Leeds finished the regular season in third place after dropping out of the automatic promotion places with three games left after a defeat to 10-man Wigan Athletic on 19 April, Leeds qualified for the playoffs, Forshaw started the first leg for Leeds in the semi-final playoffs match against sixth-placed Derby County but was replaced by Jamie Shackleton after an injury in the first half during a 1–0 win at Pride Park, to bring into a 1–0 aggregate lead into the home leg at Elland Road, however Leeds were beaten on 4–3 aggregate over the two legs.
-With Forshaw out injured as Leeds lost 4–2 in an encounter that saw both teams reduced to 10 men and Derby progress to the final against Aston Villa.
+During the 2018–19 season, Forshaw played 32 games in all competitions, after Leeds finished the regular season in third place.
+Leeds qualified for the playoffs and Forshaw started the first leg for Leeds in their semi-final playoff match against sixth-placed Derby County, but was replaced by Jamie Shackleton after an injury in the first half during a 1–0 win at Pride Park.
+However, Leeds were beaten 4–3 on aggregate over the two legs.
+With Forshaw out injured, Leeds lost 4–2 in an encounter at Elland Road that saw Derby progress to the final against Aston Villa.
 He featured prominently in the documentary Take Us Home, documenting the Leeds's 2018–19 season, on Amazon Prime, released in August 2019.